GeekInTheNorth/Stott.Security.Optimizely/README.md

 ### My static files like server-error.html do not have the CSP applied

-Make sure that the call to `app.UseStaticFiles()` is made after the call to `app.UseCspManager()` to ensure that the CSP middleware is applied to the static file request.
+Make sure that the call to `app.UseStaticFiles()` is made after the call to `app.UseStottSecurity()` to ensure that the CSP middleware is applied to the static file request.

 ### My Page which implements `IContentSecurityPolicyPage` is not updating with the global content security policy changes.